top of page

 Workers’ Compensation Audit Worksheets

-Just like any excel spreadsheet, the workers’ compensation excel spreadsheet has standard templates that are like a snapshot of the employers’ payroll and finances.
-These audit spreadsheets excel files give an outline of how the audit was carried out, how the payroll was figured out and how they were mapped to the classification codes.
+Just like any Excel spreadsheet, the workers’ compensation Excel spreadsheet has standard templates that are like a snapshot of the employers’ payroll and finances.
+These audit spreadsheets Excel files give an outline of how the audit was carried out, how the payroll was figured out, and how they were mapped to the classification codes.

 Depending on the insurance company, these worksheets may vary in their layout but most of them can be generalized as a spreadsheet that contains: